 VISITING SPICE GARDEN ON GALLE DAY TOURS

-Visit a spice garden at Matale where spices and herbs used for Sri Lankan cuisine and medication are grown Spices of Sri Lanka attracted the early seafaring merchants who made the long voyages to purchase this precious merchandise.
+Visit a spice garden at Bentota, where spices and herbs are produced.
+Sri Lankan cuisine and medication are very important for the economy of Sri Lanka, the Spices of Sri Lanka attracted the early seafaring merchants who made the long voyages to purchase this precious merchandise.